radu-lefter/PalmeDOrMovies/README.md

 ## A Java Bootcamp final project

 This project is the result of the final challenge from the QA DFE Bootcamp.
 The challenge was to create a REST API that can handle HTTP requests and that demonstrates CRUD functionality.
 The project was also built following Agile and MoSCoW practices.
+Although this is a REST API, a simple fron-end was built into it using Thymeleaf templates.
+Access routes adding "app" at the end of the route to get a more pleasant visualisation, for example "/allmoviesapp".

 ## Features